Skip to main content

 #

-• Source: A 633 nm laser and a Spatial Light Modulator (SLM) to shape the F-qubit modes.
+• Source: A 633 nm laser and a Spatial Light Modulator (SLM) to shape the \(F\)-qubit modes.

 • The Channel: We simulated real-world atmospheric conditions using a turbulent cell and used an adaptive optics system (a deformable mirror) to correct the wavefront in real-time.
+The details of why we would do this can be found in the video at the bottom, and also in the Supplementary Material.

 Key Takeaways